adobe/aepsdk_flutter/README.md

 ## iOS Privacy Manifest

+> [!IMPORTANT]
-The Adobe Experience Platform Flutter plugins `v4.0.0` and above have been updated to align with Apple's latest [guidelines](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files), now using version 5 of the Experience Platform SDKs for iOS which includes the mandatory `privacy manifest`.
-To learn more details of how Apple's privacy related announcements affect the Experience Platform SDKs for iOS, please read this [document](https://developer.adobe.com/client-sdks/resources/privacy-manifest/).
+> Adobe Experience Platform Flutter **4.x** plugins now depend on Experience Platform iOS 5.x SDKs, which have been updated to align with Apple's latest guidelines on [privacy manifest](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files).
+For further details on how Apple's privacy-related announcements affect the Adobe mobile SDK for iOS, please refer to this [document](https://developer.adobe.com/client-sdks/resources/privacy-manifest/).

 ## Installation